 In March NBN Co announced it would provide 40 per cent extra CVC during the COVID-19 pandemic.
 This extra bandwidth was designed to help Internet Service Providers (ISPs) deal with the extra network loads as more people worked and studied from home.
-It has now extended this offering.
+It has now extended this offering again.

 This move isn’t entirely surprising.
 The second wave of cases across the country, particularly Victoria, had industry professionals speculating whether NBN Co would extend the offer.

-“This is the right thing to do,” NBN Co’s Chief Customer Officer, Brad Whitcomb, in a press release.
+“This is the right thing to do,” NBN Co’s Chief Customer Officer, Brad Whitcomb, said in a press release back in July.

 “We trust the data capacity initiative will first and foremost support Australians’ heightened need for secure, high-speed access to broadband services at this critical time and, secondly, help give internet retailers the time and financial relief they need to adapt to their customers’ changing data demands.”